astrahalora/Growthgenier/README.md

 # About

-Fully reponsive MERN project initialized with Vite.
+Fully reponsive MERN project initialized with Vite, complete with:

+- custom 404 Page not found
+- custom logo designed with LeonardoAi
+- easy navigation with react-router-dom
+- MongoBD server connection and custom API
+- main image designed and drawn by **astrahalora**
+- loading page (with icon from Pixabay)

 ## Technologies